petrvlasak/arduino-level-shifter-shield/README.md

 1. From SparkFun: 1 x [Arduino Stackable Header Kit - R3](https://www.sparkfun.com/products/11417) and 2 x [Stackable Header - 3 Pin (Female, 0.1")](https://www.sparkfun.com/products/13875)
 2. From Adafruit: 1 x [Shield stacking headers for Arduino (R3 Compatible)](https://www.adafruit.com/product/85)

+And finally you need one Mini Jumper 1x2 2.54mm to configure the input for the regulators (+5V or Vin).